 Love is the grounding of all we do, offer, and are.
 Love is where we begin and end.
 Compassion is the relational embodiment of this grounding, foundational Love.
 Therefore, we believe that all creatures have intrinsic value simply because they exist, that all of creation is infused with God’s presence and therefore worthy of our respect, kindness, attention, and care.
 The beloved-ness of all, then, proclaims the worthiness of all and leads us to extend beyond ourselves for the sake of another’s wellbeing.
 This kind of love and compassion always calls us to engage our own inner work so that we can extend the same love and compassion to ourselves as we do others.

 We value diversity in thought, perspective, and embodiment, trusting that we are stronger when a multiplicity of voices, traditions, and experiences are present.
 Ecumenism is an expression of diversity and one that calls us to honor the many denominations and traditions from which we come.
-We make space and extend welcome to all people, particularly to those society has relegated to the margins.
+We make space and extend welcome to all people, particularly to those society has relegated to the margins because of race, gender and gender identity, sexual identity and orientation, class, or ability.
 We trust the wisdom, resilience, creativity, hope, and healing that diversity offers, and we acknowledge that to honor diversity is to honor the world God created and is creating.

 Inclusivity & Radical Hospitality

-We value inclusivity and radical hospitality because it encourages us to extend welcome to all and to encounter otherness, allowing it to transform our personhood, our community, our world; because it invites us to be open to ideas, language, thoughts, and people that are different from us; because it extends us beyond polite platitudes toward honest, authentic relationships with ourselves and others; because it beckons us to pay attention to the ways we speak, organize, and worship so that all persons and creation are included in our life together; because it expands our conceptions of race, class, gender, sexuality, etc., opening us to receive the Christ in all; and because it asks us to make space for everything while remaining committed to love and compassion as the foundation and guiding force of our lives.
+We value inclusivity and radical hospitality because it encourages us to extend welcome to all and to encounter otherness, allowing it to transform our personhood, our community, our world; because it invites us to be open to ideas, language, thoughts, and people that are different from us; because it extends us beyond polite platitudes toward honest, authentic relationships with ourselves and others; because it beckons us to pay attention to the ways we speak, organize, and worship so that all persons and creation are included in our life together; because it expands our conceptions of racial identity, class identity, gender identity, sexual identity and orientation, and all other identities, opening us to receive the Christ in all; and because it asks us to make space for everything while remaining committed to love and compassion as the foundation and guiding force of our lives.

 While the spiritual journey is deeply personal, it always happens in relationship with others—the community of the saints, the wisdom tradition that grounds us in God, and the people and creation that make up our spiritual/faith community here on earth.
 We value the power of covenantal relationships to companion us on our journey in Christ, to hold us accountable to something bigger than ourselves, and to remind us of our beloved-ness.
 Community keeps us from becoming an island unto ourselves and calls us into deeper responsibility to the whole of creation.